iconix/rc-webrev/src/content/blog/rc-reflection-5.md

 🎯 The mid-batch reflection workshop in December helped me set some goals for this second half of batch: (1) push through the mental barrier I've built up around the next iterations of this site (this will also help with [working at the edge of my abilities](https://www.recurse.com/self-directives#work-at-the-edge)); (2) pair more (combines working at the edge of my abilities with interview prep); (3) [blog](/blog) and [stream](/stream) more content; (4) nature of code: redux and keeping up on creative pursuits; (5) next company hunt and practice interviews.
 Roughly in that order.

-📝 Finally published my first project write-up of RC: [batches of batch: visualizing RC interests](/blog/2025/01/rc-batchviz).
+📝 Finally published my first project write-up of RC: [batches of batch: visualizing rc interests](/blog/2025/01/rc-batchviz).
 What was meant to be a "warmup" has turned into much more time and many more words than anticipated, but getting it out there feels like finally clearing out the mental space for new projects.

 ⏰ _The Artist's Way_ morning pages have been an interesting challenge.
 It turns out that they are meant to be written first thing when you wake up - which is tricky as a night owl with the aforementioned 10-month-old who usually wakes around 7:15am.
 But I managed my first 25-minute session before he woke up on Friday morning.
 Now to keep my 1-day streak alive, heading into the weekend...